osherai/shadcn-rails/app/views/documentation/installation.html.md

 The components also require a few CSS variables to be set in order to render properly.
 It's a two step process, first, the gem installation should have added `app/assets/stylesheets/shadcn.css` to your application.
-You need to make sure this is included within `application.tailwind.css`, which should have happened automatically, but double check.
+You need to make sure this is imported by your Tailwind entrypoint (for example `application.tailwind.css`), which should have happened automatically, but double check.

 ```
 @import "shadcn.css";